United States Hybrid Nurse Midwifery Programs

 About Hybrid Nurse Midwife Programs

 Students could look for Hybrid Nurse Midwife Programs as Masters degrees, Doctoral degrees and post-graduate certificates.
-Some midwifery schools might also offer joint programs in nurse midwifery and women’s health nurse practitioner or nurse midwifery and pediatrics.
+Some midwifery schools might also offer joint programs in nurse midwifery and women’s health nurse practitioner programs or nurse midwifery and pediatrics programs.

-Hybrid Master of Science in Midwifery programs could take 2-years full-time or 3-years part-time.
+To complete a Hybrid Master of Science in Midwifery program could take 2 years full-time or 3 years part-time.
 Typically, both these options have the same curriculum except in a part-time program, clinical courses might be delayed until the final year.

 In some schools, students might need to complete about 62 credits of coursework, clinical skills and a midwifery nexus project.